VHS tapes to digital conversion.

 You’ve successfully converted your VHS tapes to digital files—congratulations!
 You’ve taken the most important step in preserving your family’s history.
 But the work isn’t quite finished.
 Now that your memories are in a digital format, the next step is to create a plan to protect them for the long haul.
 Just like physical photos can get lost or damaged, digital files can be accidentally deleted or corrupted.
 A little bit of planning now ensures your precious moments are safe, secure, and ready to be enjoyed for generations to come.

-Create a Backup Plan
+How to Create a Solid Backup Plan

 Think of this as your digital insurance policy.
 The golden rule of digital preservation is to have your files in at least two separate places.
 Technology can fail, and you don’t want a single hard drive crash to erase decades of memories.
 A great strategy is the 3-2-1 backup rule: three copies of your data, on two different types of media, with one copy stored off-site.
 For most of us, a simpler version works just fine: save your files on a physical device, like an external hard drive, and also use a cloud storage service like Google Photos, Dropbox, or iCloud.
 This way, if something happens to your computer or home, your off-site cloud backup keeps your memories safe.

-Store Your Files Safely
+Where to Safely Store Your Digital Files

 Once you have your digital files, where you store them matters.
 Leaving them on your computer’s desktop is risky and can slow down your machine.
 This is where a dedicated storage solution comes in handy.
 When you get a video transfer with YesVideo, your order includes access to MemoryCloud, a private online account where you can view, download, and share your digitized memories.
 This is a fantastic starting point because your files are already in a secure, accessible place.
 You can easily download them to your own devices or hard drives from there, giving you that all-important backup copy while keeping the originals in a secure cloud environment built specifically for your memories.

-Share Your Memories Securely
+How to Share Your Memories Securely

 One of the best parts of digitizing old home movies is finally being able to share them with family and friends.
 It’s so much easier to send a link than to find a working VCR!
 When you share, just be mindful of your privacy.
 Services like MemoryCloud allow you to share your files directly or send private links to specific people.
 If you upload your videos or photo transfers to social media or a platform like YouTube, take a moment to check the privacy settings.
 You can usually choose to make content unlisted (only people with the link can see it) or private (only people you invite can see it), which is a great way to share with family without making your memories public to the entire world.